ghiyeoz/DATA-MINING/README.md

 ### English

 Welcome to the **Pandas Beginner Tutorial**!
 In this repository, you will find everything you need to get started with **Pandas**, one of the most popular and powerful data manipulation libraries for **Python**.
-Pandas allows you to handle, clean, analyze, and visualize large datasets easily and efficiently!!!!!!!!!!!!!!!!!!!
+Pandas allows you to handle, clean, analyze, and visualize large datasets easily and efficiently!